jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_sql_longrunningsql.md

 ## Did you upgrade from Spotlight Enterprise 12.1 to Spotlight Enterprise 12.2?
-If you added a new Long Running SQL severity in version 12.1, the description will be "Session KEY_VALUE has been executing for toDurationFromMS(LongRunningSQL.total_elapsed_time)", after upgrading to 12.2.
-This description will lead to the wrong duration time of the raised alarm.
-To correct this issue, pleae replace the function *toDurationFromMS* with *toDurationFromSec* in descriptions in alarm setting for all customized Long Running SQL alarms when upgrade from 12.1 to 12.2.
+If you used Spotlight Enterprise 12.1 to configure a new seveity to the SQL - Long Running SQL alarm, then on upgrade to Spotlight Enterprise 12.2 the reporting of the duriation of time of the raised alarm in the description will be incorrect.
+To correct this issue, pleae replace the function *toDurationFromMS* with *toDurationFromSec* in the Alarm Setting descriptions for all customized Long Running SQL alarms on upgrade to Spotlight Enterprise 12.2.

-Note that this issue only affects customers who had customized long running sql alarm in 12.1 and then upgraded to 12.2.
-Upgrading from 12.0 or pervious version or clean install of 12.2 will not be affected.
+Note that this issue is specific to upgrades from Spotlight Enterprise 12.1 to 12.2 and configurations saved using Spotlight Enterprise 12.1.
+Other versions of Spotlight Enterprise and upgrades from Spotlight Enterprise 12.0 and earlier are not affected.

 ## Configuration